kamran890/kamran890.github.io/blog/projects/post1.md

-I’m excited to introduce my latest project, Smart Rule Engine, a generative AI-powered rule engine that leverages the advanced capabilities of GPT-4 to provide a seamless, chat-based interface for managing rule engines in IoT platforms.
-Currently, Smart Rule Engine integrates with Thingsboard, a popular IoT platform, with plans to support additional platforms in the near future.
+I’m excited to introduce my latest project, Chat2IoT, a generative AI-powered rule engine that leverages the advanced capabilities of GPT-4 to provide a seamless, chat-based interface for managing rule engines in IoT platforms.
+Currently, Chat2IoT integrates with Thingsboard, a popular IoT platform, with plans to support additional platforms in the near future.

-Smart Rule Engine will be offered as a SaaS-based service soon, hosted on the cloud.
+Chat2IoT will be offered as a SaaS-based service soon, hosted on the cloud.
 Users can easily sign up, integrate their IoT platforms, and begin managing their rule engines, all through a simple and intuitive chat interface.

 ## How It Works

 * Sign-Up & Integration:

-    While signing up, users can connect their IoT platform to Smart Rule Engine.
+    While signing up, users can connect their IoT platform to Chat2IoT.
 The tool automatically pulls relevant data from the platform, including information about connected devices and the parameters those devices can control.

     <p align="center">
         <img src="../images/blog/smart-rule-engine/signup.png" style="width:50%;" alt="signup"/><br>